MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/README.md

  - Support for compiled CSS sourcemaps		+|Support for compiled CSS sourcemaps|

 **Development and debugging tasks it makes easier:**
-  - Determining why an element is not displaying at the right place or right size.		+|Tasks|
+  - Determining why an element is not displaying at the right place or right size.
- - Figuring out which CSS styles and media queries are being applied to an element.		+|:----|
+ - Figuring out which CSS styles and media queries are being applied to an element.
  - Testing a series of different colors for an element to see which looks best.

 [Learn more about the DOM Explorer tool.](./dom-explorer/)